T

 museum

-Located in the reconstructed Berlin Palace, the Humboldt Forum showcases the Ethnological Museum and the Museum of Asian Art.
-It offers global perspectives on culture and history through its extensive collections.
+Located in the reconstructed Berlin Palace, this cultural complex showcases world cultures and art, including the Ethnological Museum and the Museum of Asian Art.
+Its architecture is a blend of historic reconstruction and modern design.

 4. Evening